Decision title

 Decision: cli.py re-exports ~50 symbols from domain, reporting, and storage to maintain backward compatibility.

 Trade-offs: Any code importing from cli pulls the entire CLI layer as a dependency.
 Adding a new domain function requires updating the re-export list.
 This is a known weakness tracked in ARCH-001.
-ARCH-032 (2026-04-22) removed 9 re-exports that were kept only for a reflective test pattern; test_metrics_domain.py now imports directly from usage_resolution / pricing_runtime / runtime_facade.
+ARCH-032 (2026-04-22) removed 9 re-exports that were kept only for a reflective test pattern; test_metrics_domain.py now imports directly from usage.resolution / usage.pricing_runtime / runtime_facade.

 Context: By mid-April 2026 four modules had drifted past 900 lines: